neuhem/sydeka/SETUP.md

-# Sydeka Authentication Setup
+# Sydeka Setup Guide

 ## Environment Variables

-To enable authentication functionality, you need to set up Supabase and configure the following environment variables.
+To enable full functionality, you need to set up both Supabase and Google Gemini AI.

 ### 1. Create a Supabase Project